adriancooney/wrestle/README.md

 ### Test defintion API
 #### wrestle.describe( _&lt;string>_ )
 Describe a test case.
-This is the `description` variable in the documentation generator
+This is the `description` variable in the documentation generator.
+Desriptions are optional.

 ```js
 wrestle.describe("Generate a random username")